Demonware/bladerunner/README.md

 =================================

 bladerunner is a program to send and receive information from any type of ssh enabled text based device.
-It can run through a jumpbox if there are networking restrictions for the execution of the audit.
+It can run through a jumpbox if there are networking restrictions.
 You can also provide an additional password to use for any program after logging in, such as MySQL or sudo.
 MySQL, ftp, and telnet prompts are included as well as the default Ubuntu and CentOS bash shells and password prompts.
 You can provide additional prompts via command line arguments. bladerunner will try to automatically accept SSH certificates and will attempt to break out of any command that exceeds the timeout before returning.
 Commands can be loaded into a file and run line by line from there, per host.

 Install
 -------